 The Partnership’s communications style is rooted in equity.
 In our social and traditional media efforts, we amplify the voices of survivors, advocates, preventionists, and youth with lived experience challenging the systemic patriarchal oppression causing domestic violence and teen dating violence.
 There is no one-size-fits-all approach to this work, but we create access to a tapestry of solutions through story sharing–and reflect these themes throughout the tools, messages and campaigns we send to our network.
 This shifts legislators’ and other community leaders’ understanding of domestic violence, and we provide opportunities for them to become champions whose leadership will promote social change and healthy relationships throughout the state.
 View some of our ongoing campaigns below:

 You can add your voice to a chorus of institutions, organizations and individuals who believe in the prevention — and eventual end — of domestic violence.
-Sharing your vision of healthy, respectful relationships within your own communities is crucial to changing the tide.
-Use some of our most recent resources below, and become a champion for healthy relationships.
+Sharing your vision of racial and gender justice within your own communities is crucial to changing the tide.
+Follow us on Facebook, Twitter and Instagram, share our posts, and become a champion for healthy relationships and communities.

-For full access to these resources, in addition to one-on-one media assistance and tools for responding to up-to-the-minute topics, join the Partnership as a member.
+For full access to media advocacy resources, in addition to one-on-one media assistance and tools for responding to up-to-the-minute topics, join the Partnership as a member.